 2. How long do babies with CDH live?

 The life expectancy of a baby with CDH may vary depending on the hernia’s type and severity.
-Babies with severe lung dysplasia may have reduced life expectancy than others.
-However, most babies can catch up with the lung growth after repair since the lung may grow until eight years of age.
-Timely treatment, regular follow-ups, and special therapies may help to achieve normal life expectancy after CDHrepair in many babies.
+If the babies survive the acute phase those with severe lung dysplasia may have reduced life expectancy.
+Many can catch up with the lung growth after repair since the lung may grow until eight years of age.
+Timely treatment, regular follow-ups, and special therapies may help to achieve normal life expectancy after CDH repair.

 3. Can CDH be misdiagnosed?